"If you want to go fast, go alone. If you want to go far, go together."- African Proverb

 - Sep 3, 2021

-Have you ever been part of a group, team or community that brought out more in you than you could access on your own?
+Have you ever been part of a group, team or community that brought out more in you than you ever could have accessed on your own?

 Not just productive.
 Not just busy.
-But expanded.
+But more YOU - expanded.

 Maybe together you created something meaningful.
 An event.
 A project.
 A movement.
-Maybe it wasn’t even about the outcome, but who you became in the process.
+A next chapter.
+Or, maybe the most important part was not what you created, but who you became in the process.

 That kind of growth doesn’t happen in isolation.